actioncrew/actionstack/projects/actionstack/angular/README.md

     provideModule({
       slice: slice,
       reducer: reducer,
-      dependencies: {heroService: HeroService}
+      dependencies: { heroService: new HeroService() }
     })

+### Slice:
-Slice: Defines slices of state for specific parts of the application, allowing for modular state management.
+Defines slices of state for specific parts of the application, allowing for modular state management.

     import { Slice } from '@actionstack/angular';